ttruong834/ttruong834.github.io/README.md

 If you are curious, I am more specifically interested in:
 - AI/machine learning (increasingly, the deep kind)
-- robotics (particularly, intelligent robotics that can interact with humans)
 - fish (to the point I learn scuba diving just to see more of them)
 - books (science, history, some pre-modernist)
 - programming (especially embedded programming)